TheRenegadeCoder/sample-programs-website/docs/projects/rot13/euphoria/index.md

 sequence s = argv[4]
 sequence t = rot13(s)
 printf(STDOUT, "%s\n", {t})

 ```

 {% endraw %}

-[Rot13](https://sampleprograms.io/projects/rot13) in [Euphoria](https://sampleprograms.io/languages/euphoria) was written by:
+Rot13 in [Euphoria](https://sampleprograms.io/languages/euphoria) was written by:

 - rzuckerm

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Feb 24 2023 09:50:39.
-The solution was first committed on Feb 17 2023 12:26:43.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution